 Memories of World War II

 La Normandy is also a land associated with one of the greatest conflicts of the XNUMXthe century.
-It was here that the Allied forces landed the June 6, 1944 to liberate France.
-AT Ranville and in neighboring towns, museums, cemeteries and memorial routes retrace the great History, that of the XNUMX Landing and Operation Tonga.
+It was here that the Allied forces landed the 6th June 1944 to liberate France.
+AT Ranville and in neighboring towns, museums, cemeteries and memorial routes retrace the great History, that of the XNUMX Landing as well as Operation Tonga.
 This strategy consisted of securing the area on the night of June 5 to 6, to prepare for the landings scheduled for dawn, thanks to the airborne forces.
 A stay with us is also a time to understand the Battle of Normandy and pay tribute to all these men.